-24 DOH-Acceptable face coverings for COVID-19 include but are not limited to cloth-based face coverings (eg, homemade sewn, quick cut, bandana), and surgical masks that cover both the mouth and nose.
-Face shields worn without other face coverings are not considered adequate protection or source control against COVID-19 and should not be used.
+23 DOH-Acceptable face masks for COVID-19 include but are not limited to cloth-based face masks (e.g., homemade sewn, quick cut,), and surgical masks that cover both the mouth and nose.
+Face shields worn without other face masks are not considered adequate protection or source control against COVID-19 and should not be used.